Songs to No One 1991–1992: Greetings from Tim Buckley

 A month before the concert which took place on April 26, 1991, Nichols followed up correspondence with Jeff Buckley.
 The previously unsure and small voice she had heard, turned into a more determined and positive acceptance of her original invitation.
 What came of the agreement was the cover of his $338 airfare from Los Angeles, and the chance to perform.

 Arriving 6 days before the concert took place, Jeff Buckley sat in on a night of rehearsals, his presence described by Lucas as "the very image of the young Tim Buckley… same sensual, red-lipped mouth, same sensitive, haunted, blazing eyes".

 After watching Lucas rehearse and proclaiming his long-lived adoration of Lucas’ guitar style and the Captain Beefheart discography, Jeff Buckley eagerly asked to work on an arrangement for 'The King’s Chain', a track on Tim’s Sefronia album of 1973.

 The duo’s musical relationship began the following day, on April 21, 1991, when Buckley went to Lucas’ West Village apartment to rehearse.
 Accompanied by Lucas’ 1946 Gibson J-45 acoustic guitar, the pair jammed to an experimental, looped acoustic backdrop.
 Recalling the first time hearing Jeff sing, Lucas stated "he closed his eyes and honey poured forth".

 The pair also jammed to a "back-porch blues lick", with Buckley improvising lyrics overtop, their first original collaboration was born; 'Bluebird Blues'.
-In a memoir recounting the relationship between the pair, Lucas alludes to this afternoon as the turning point in his aspirations for Gods and Monsters, specifically the longing of replacing Julia Heywood as the group’s leading vocalist and collaborator.
+In a memoir recounting the relationship between the pair, Lucas alludes to this afternoon as the turning point in his aspirations for Gods and Monsters, specifically the longing of replacing Julia Heyward as the group’s leading vocalist and collaborator.

 Upon the conclusion of their private rehearsal, Buckley agreed to joining Lucas professionally; "I love the name Gods and Monsters… and I’d love to sing with you".